 So why tropical forests?
 Well, to begin with, forests cover about a third of the earth’s landmass.
 The Amazon rainforest in South America, for example, extends over 8 countries and covers more than 2 million square miles.
-Forests are massive ecosystems that have a huge impact on the planet.
-They produce oxygen, absorb carbon dioxide, and are home to many plants and animals.
+They are massive ecosystems that have a huge impact on the planet.
+They produce oxygen, absorb carbon dioxide, mitigate climate change, and are home to many plants and animals.

 Japan introduced the practice of shinrin-yoku, or “forest bathing” to the world.
 According to a 2010 study published in Environmental Health and Preventive Medicine, spending time in a forest gives people a sense of peace and relaxation, and also boosts immune system activity.